Dr. Tiffany Tang

 Jessica grew up in Fergus but moved to Guelph because it had the perfect balance: big enough for great restaurants and coffee shops, but small enough that a “quick errand” usually turns into running into someone you know.

-As one of the first people patients meet at the clinic, she loves making people feel comfortable, welcomed, and genuinely cared for.
-After working in pharmacy, Jessica moved into eyecare looking for something more personal and relationship-focused.
+As one of the first people patients meet at the clinic, she loves helping people feel comfortable, welcomed, and genuinely cared for.
+After previously working in pharmacy, Jessica moved into eye care looking for something more personal and relationship-focused.

 Leanna

 Leanna didn’t exactly plan on a career in eye care.
 It started with a part-time job in a clinic with her mom, and quickly turned into something she genuinely fell in love with.
-Now at Royal City Optometry, she gets to combine her love of people, eyewear, and nerding-out over optics.
+Now, she gets to combine her love of people, eyewear, and nerding out over optics.

-Originally from Etobicoke, she moved to Guelph while pregnant with her second child, looking for a smaller, more connected community and found exactly that.
-Now living in Fergus, she’s still constantly in Guelph, whether it’s at local markets, at Fusion Authentic Indian Cuisine, or just enjoying everything the city has to offer.
+Originally from Etobicoke, she moved to Guelph while pregnant with her second child, looking for a smaller and more connected community.
+Although she now lives in Fergus, she still spends plenty of time in Guelph enjoying local markets, visiting her favourite restaurants like Fusion Authentic Indian Cuisine, and exploring the city with her family.

-Her favourite part of the job is the mix of education and connection: helping patients understand their options, find frames that feel just perfect, and catching those unforgettable “I can see!” moments.
-Her second favourite part is listening to Betty battle the office paper shredder.
+Her favourite part of the job is helping patients understand their options, find frames that feel just right, and experience those unforgettable “I can see!” moments.
+Her second favourite part is listening to Betty wage her ongoing battle against the office paper shredder.